sanAkel/ufs_diurnal_diagnostics/ARAFS/cull_dbuoy/README_steps.md

 2. Run: `./no_dbuoy.x <input_prepbufr> <output_prepbufr>`

-# Tried a py version, see below.
-It failed because:
+# Tried a py version, see below for details.
 - Use `./prepbufr_no_dbuoy.py -h` without arguments will echo usage information:

 ```